 The Best WordPress Themes: Restored 316

-Again, you can always find a free theme, but if you’re planning to a build your blog into a business, you’ll want a premium theme that’s flexible and will give you room to grow.
+Again, you can always find a free theme, but if you’re planning to a build your blog into a business, you’ll want a premium theme that’s flexible, has great support, and will give you room to grow.

 I’ve been using it for several years and love it.
 It’s a beautiful layout, but best of all, the service from Restored 316 truly makes the price of their themes a total steal.
 I have emailed them dozens of times with questions and customization requests, and they always get back to me within a day(!) with a friendly greeting and a custom solution.
 That level of service is literally worth thousands of dollars, and believe me, you will not find it from most theme providers.

 The Genesis Framework has been the industry standard for years.
 It’s well-built, fast, SEO-friendly, and of course, really good looking so readers don’t abandon your site!
 (You can think of Genesis like the basic apartment that your website lives in, while a “child theme,” like Splendor is all of the furniture and decorations inside.)

-But now Restored 316 is building themes on the Kadence Framework, which is what I would use if I were to switch now.
+But now Restored 316 is building themes on the Kadence Framework, which is what I would use if I were to switch themes now.
 From everything I’ve read, it seems to be just the next step forward from Genesis – even faster and more flexible.
 I don’t see a ton of theme builders using it yet, so it’s great to see how Restored 316 isn’t sleeping on new improvements.

 (Here’s more about switching from Genesis to Kadence.)

 Blogging Courses That Are Worth the Investment

 I’ve taken tons of blogging courses on topics from social media, to the back-end setup for WordPress, to SEO strategy.
 These are the ones I recommend: